S78901/bank-app-demo-api/README.md

 ## Installation

+If you do not have Node or npm, please go [download it here](https://nodejs.org/en/download/) and make sure to install all options including NPM & environmental paths

-Clone the project to your machine.
-Open the folder in your terminal and run the Node command 'npm install'.
+Next, clone this project to your machine.
+Open the bank-app-demo-api folder in your terminal and run the Node command 'npm install'.
+This will install all the necessary NPM packages for your server to function.

 ```bash
 npm install
 ```

 Once the packages are done installing, run 'npm start'.
+Your server will start, and you should see a notification in your terminal of success.

 ```bash
 npm start